 My hometown of Olympia, WA has some of the highest rates of homelessness on America’s west coast.
 It’s also seen as a model for other cities, providing government-sanctioned space for encampments and other services.
 But the coronavirus pandemic blew open any pretense of normalcy and control, as Olympia’s 1,000+ unhoused community scrambled for the most basic things like bathrooms and a place to wash their hands as the virus spread, as mainstay services like shelters and day centers closed.
-This piece consider what it’s like to be homeless during the pandemic, and the inadequate resources that cities like Olympia have to respond to the crisis.
+This piece considers what it’s like to be homeless during the pandemic, examining the inadequate resources that cities like Olympia have to respond to the crisis.

 Read more here.